PermafrostDiscoveryGateway/viz-staging/docs/footprints.md

 in order of preference, such that only polygons from the preferred file are kept in areas of overlap.
 These properties must match the properties configured in [`keep_rules`](deduplication.md)

+**Important:** *The TileStager will, by default, check for the existence of a footprint file for each input vector file.
+However, if some or all footprints are missing, the stager will log a warning and proceed anyways.
+To check which footprints are missing first, run `TileStager(config).check_footprints()` before running `stage` or `stage_all`*

 ## Example

 ### File tree structure